Military Prosecutor Doberman: Main

 A new military prosecutor who is the only daughter of a conglomerate.
 She presents herself as a by the book military lawyer, but she is actually highly intelligent and skilled in the martial arts, which she tries to reveal to Do Bae-man slowly.
 She is able to predict most of her adversaries' movements.
-Sometimes, she disguised herself as "red wig woman" in order to carry revenge to those who wronged others, like Han Se-na.
+Sometimes, she disguised herself as a woman wearing a red wig in order to carry revenge to those who wronged others, like Han Se-na.
 She seeks to use Do Bae-man for her plan to get revenge for the destruction of her father's defense company IM Defense when it is framed for corruption and then acquired at a knockdown price by a client of Yong Moon-goo.
 The corruption charge led to her father's arrest; he died shortly afterward in a shady car accident that involved Noh Hwa-young.